SoraOS/SoraOS/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FEATURE REQUEST]"
+title: "[FEATURE REQUEST] "
-labels: ''
+labels: feature request
 assignees: p3nguin-kun

 ---